 Use the product all around your blooming shrubs and perennials, throughout your garden and in your compost pile or bin.

-Where Can You Get Organic Alfalfa Meal Fertilizer?
+Where Can You Get Organic Meal From Alfalfa For Plants?

-While you can purchase alfalfa pellets or meal at large garden centers, online and in some other types of stores, your best bet is to buy it at an animal feed store.
+While you can purchase alfalfa meal at large garden centers, online and in some other types of stores, your best bet is to buy it at an animal feed store.

-There you’ll get the best prices and have access to the largest bags of alfalfa meal.
+There you’ll get the best prices and have access to the largest bags of the meal.

-If the store doesn’t have the meal on hand, use alfalfa pellets instead.
+If the store doesn’t have the meal on hand, use the pellet form instead.
 The pellets are a little bit easier to handle, but they do cost a little bit more.
+Alfalfa cubes may also be an option.

 This all-natural product is easy to use.
 Use it as a natural fertilizer throughout the growing season by sprinkling it on the ground around the plants you wish to feed.

-For example, alfalfa meal is an excellent supplement for rose bushes.
+For example, alfalfa as a meal or pellet form is an excellent supplement for rose bushes.
+It is also an excellent soil conditioner.

-Just sprinkle a couple of cups around each bush and work it into the surface of the soil.
+Just sprinkle a couple of cups around each bush in the garden beds and work it into the soil surface.
 Follow up with a good watering, and you’re good to go.

 When fertilizing roses and other flowering shrubs and perennials, it’s a good idea to do an initial application early in the spring when plants first start growing.